mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 ## Authorization Server Processing Rules

-When determining whether and how to include the `resource` parameter in the access token response, authorization servers MUST apply the following rules:
+When determining whether and how to include the `resource` parameter in the token response, authorization servers MUST apply the following rules:

+1. **When the client requests specific resources:**
-- If the client included one or more `resource` parameters in the authorization request or token request per {{RFC8707}}, and the authorization server accepted those resource(s), the `resource` value in the response MUST reflect the accepted resource(s).
-If the authorization server accepted a subset of the requested resources, the response MUST contain only the accepted subset.
+   - If the client included one or more `resource` parameters in the authorization request or token request per {{RFC8707}}, and the authorization server accepted all requested resources, the `resource` parameter in the response MUST contain the accepted resource(s).
+   - If the authorization server accepted only a subset of the requested resources, the `resource` parameter in the response MUST contain only that accepted subset.
+   - If the authorization server cannot accept any of the requested resources, it MUST return an `invalid_target` error response as defined in {{RFC8707}}, Section 2, and MUST NOT issue an access token.

+2. **When the client does not request specific resources:**
-- If the client did not include a `resource` parameter in the request, but the authorization server selected a default resource based on policy or client configuration, the authorization server SHOULD return that selected resource in the `resource` parameter.
+   - If the authorization server assigns a default resource based on policy or client configuration, it SHOULD include that resource in the `resource` parameter of the response.
-- If the requested `resource` value(s) are not valid for the client, user, or authorization server, the authorization server MUST return an `invalid_target` error response as defined in {{RFC8707}}, Section 2, rather than issuing a token for a different resource.
-- If the token is not bound to any specific resource (e.g., the authorization server does not use resource indicators and the token is not audience-restricted to a specific resource), the `resource` parameter SHOULD be omitted from the response.
+   - If the access token is not bound to any specific resource (for example, when the authorization server does not support resource indicators {{RFC8707}} and the access token has no audience restriction), the `resource` parameter SHOULD be omitted from the response.

 When determining uniqueness of resource values within an array, authorization servers MUST use URI comparison rules as defined in {{Section 6.2.1 of RFC3986}} to ensure equivalent URIs are treated as duplicates.

 ## Client Processing Rules {#client-processing-rules}

-Clients that support this extension:
+When processing the access token response, clients that support this extension MUST apply the following rules:

+1. **When the `resource` parameter is present in the access token response:**
+   - If the value is a string, the client MUST treat it as a single resource identifier.
+   - If the value is an array, the client MUST extract all resource identifiers from the array.
+Each element in the array MUST be a string containing a resource identifier.
+   - If the value is neither a string nor an array, the client MUST treat the response as invalid and MUST NOT use the access token.

+2. **When the client included one or more `resource` parameters in the authorization request or token request (per {{RFC8707}}:**
-- SHOULD compare the returned `resource` URIs against the originally requested `resource` URI(s), if applicable.
+   - The client MUST compare the returned `resource` value(s) against the requested `resource` value(s) using URI comparison rules as defined in {{Section 6.2.1 of RFC3986}}.
-- MUST treat mismatches as errors, unless the client is explicitly designed to handle token audience negotiation.
+   - To compare resource values, the client MUST normalize both URIs according to {{Section 6.2.2 of RFC3986}} (syntax-based normalization) and then compare the normalized URIs as case-sensitive strings.
+Two URIs are considered equivalent if their normalized forms are identical.
+   - If the client requested a single resource:
+     - If the response contains a single resource string, the client MUST compare them directly.
+     - If the response contains an array with exactly one element, the client MUST compare the requested resource against that single array element.
+     - If the response contains an array with multiple elements, the comparison fails and the client MUST proceed as specified in the error handling below.
+   - If the client requested multiple resources:
-- MUST NOT use the token with a resource other than the one identified in the response.
+     - The response MUST contain an array.
+If the response contains a string, the comparison fails and the client MUST proceed as specified in the error handling below.

-### String Comparison

-When comparing `resource` parameter values, clients MUST use URI comparison rules as defined in {{Section 6.2.1 of RFC3986}}.
-Since the `resource` parameter contains URI values (as defined by StringOrURI in {{RFC7519}}), resource strings MUST be compared using syntax-based normalization, which means:

-- Scheme and host components MUST be compared in a case-insensitive manner.
-Clients SHOULD normalize schemes to lowercase and hosts to lowercase for comparison purposes.
-- Percent-encoded octets MUST be compared using case-insensitive hexadecimal digits (e.g., `%3A` is equivalent to `%3a`).
-- The comparison MUST account for default ports, where the explicit port is equivalent to the default port for that scheme (e.g., `https://example.com/` is equivalent to `https://example.com:443/`).
-- Path components MUST be compared using a case-sensitive, character-by-character basis.
-- Query components, if present, MUST be included in the comparison exactly as provided.
+     - For each requested resource, the client MUST find a matching resource in the response array using URI comparison as specified above.
-- Percent-encoded characters representing unreserved characters (as defined in {{Section 2.3 of RFC3986}}) SHOULD be decoded before comparison for equivalence, though exact encoded form matching is also acceptable.

-Clients MUST apply these normalization rules when comparing the returned `resource` value(s) against requested resource value(s) to detect mismatches or validate token applicability.
+     - Each resource in the response array MUST match exactly one requested resource.
+If any resource in the response array does not match a requested resource, or if the number of resources in the response array does not equal the number of requested resources, the comparison fails and the client MUST proceed as specified in the error handling below.
+   - If all returned resource values match the requested resource values, the client MAY use the access token.
+The client MUST use the access token only with the resource(s) identified in the response.
+   - If any returned resource value does not match a requested resource value, the client MUST treat this as an error condition, MUST NOT use the access token, SHOULD discard the access token, and MAY retry the authorization flow.

+3. **When the client did not include any `resource` parameters in the authorization request or token request:**
+   - If the response includes a `resource` parameter, the client MAY accept it as the authorization server's default resource assignment.
+   - If the response omits the `resource` parameter, the client SHOULD treat this as indicating the access token is not bound to a specific resource, unless the client requires explicit resource binding.

+4. **When the client included one or more `resource` parameters in the authorization request or token request, but the response omits the `resource` parameter:**
+   - Clients that require strict resource binding MUST treat this as an error condition and MUST NOT use the access token.
+   - Other clients MAY proceed but SHOULD be aware that they cannot verify the access token's intended resource, which may increase vulnerability to resource mix-up attacks as described in the Security Considerations section of this document.

 ## Examples